Birundha-B/Birundha-B/README.md

 # Hi, I'm Birundha B

  BE CSE Student at Madras Institute of Technology
- Passionate about **DSA, Full-Stack Development, Machine Learning, and NLP**
+ Passionate about **DSA, Full-Stack Development, Machine Learning**
- Quick learner with strong teamwork and problem-solving skills
+ Quick learner with problem-solving skills

 ---